 Make the dough

 • Add all ingredients to a large mixing bowl.
 Stir with a wooden spoon until a loose dough forms.
 If a dough does not form, add a bit more water, if the dough is very wet and sticky, add a bit more flour.
-Once the dough can no longer be mixed easily, pull it out with your hands and knead on a lightly floured cutting board until you form an elastic ball of slightly sticky dough (about 12 minutes).
+Once the dough can no longer be mixed easily, pull it out with your hands and knead on a lightly floured cutting board until you form an elastic ball of slightly sticky dough (about 12 minutes of kneading).

 • Divide the dough in two and form each half into a ball.
 Add a bit of olive oil to the surface of each and cover them with a kitchen towel.
 Allow to rise for about an hour in a warm place.